Aurumaker72/MupenUtilities/README.md

 ### __Mupen hook might be unbearably slow or not work on some systems!__

+## Requirements
+- M64, ST or Mupen exe
+- OS newer than Windows 7
+- more than 1 GB RAM

 ## Other
 ⚠️This program automatically checks for updates when internet is connected.